RAMBotsCSU/motion/src/README.md

 * Corrects for roll and pitch based on IMU data, scaled by 0.3

 Kinematics::dance(bool up, bool down, bool left, bool right, float IMUpitch, float IMUroll)
+* Loops through step 1-4
+* Based on the given D-pad input, chooses one of the following

 ### leg.cpp